Bodyfarm/Debian-chainsaw-docker/README.md

 <img src="https://media0.giphy.com/media/Vse57fdw0kkLK/200_s.gif" height="120" width="210">

 MY Primary Distro [Sabayon] is based upon Gentoo , I also Like [Pentoo]
-however some of my package scripts are more Exotic of the Pen-testing/IT-Security Audit  variety.. with sabayon Adding in many of the Pentoo tols is rather trivial, and as a repo its a good place to volentter them. ie spikelinux bin repo and or layman. however making sure if I upstream a package that it will build easily in the stock pentoo Enviorment is my specific use case ,
+however some of my package scripts are more Exotic of the Pen-testing/IT-Security Audit  variety..
+And I do IT security research. with sabayon Adding in many of the Pentoo tols is rather trivial, and as a repo its a good place to volunteer them too. ie spikelinux bin repo and or layman. however making sure if I upstream a package that it will build easily in the stock pentoo Enviorment is my specific use case ,